TacoSteemers/usbud/README.md

 If this happens, it is because the cards themselves have the same label.
 The usbud daemon does not have access to the kind of identifying information that it can find on regular thumb drives.
 As such, it can only depend on the card labels.
 To make sure that usbud doesn't confuse your cards with eachother, you can label them.
 When using a Microsoft Windows or Apple operating system, this should be quite easy.
 A the moment of writing, it is not that easy under a GNU/Linux operating system.
 The documentation on the Ubuntu operating system (a GNU/Linux distribution) provides [details on this page](https://help.ubuntu.com/community/RenameUSBDrive).

+## Other details

+You may want to have usbud be started on system startup.
+In that case, I refer you to your platform's documentation to find the recommended way of doing so.
+It is safe to kill the daemon while a backup is running - the backup will not be interrupted or corrupted and you will still receive notification after the daemon has ended.

+Backups will not be run in parallel.
+For most users, running multiple backups in parallel will not make sense because one would run in to write performance limits on the backup target directory or read limitations on USB hubs.
+As a result, it could take longer for both of the backups to finish than it would if they had been run sequentially.

+Please note that re-inserting a device, even in a different slot, does not necessarily trigger a new backup.
+It will only trigger a new backup if the device has been removed longer than the time between each run (30 seconds by default) before being inserted again.
+Which slot it is inserted in does not matter.

+Log output can be found in syslog.

 ## To be implemented:
 - Configuration options for storage device size limits.
 Devices (or rather, partitions) above a certain size would not be backed up.